 REID NISHIZUKA, US Air Force.
 Afghanistan.
 KIA April 27, 2013.

 LEE REINHART, US Navy.
 Active in effort to end the ban.
 One of the first victims of DADT to reenlist after repeal.
 Organized first Pride celebration on an American military base in Afghanistan.
-President of Chicago Chapter American Veterans for Equal Rights (AVER).
+Former President of Chicago Chapter American Veterans for Equal Rights (AVER).

 More gay veterans to be added including Michelle Benecke, David Hall, Bleu Copas, Tyrone Power, Army Maupin, et al.